sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 For more complex use cases, a single transform may not be enough.
 It is possible to link several transforms together.
 IdentityNow calls these 'nested' transforms because they are transform objects within other transform objects.

 An example of a nested transform would be using the previous [Concat transform](./operations/concatenation.md) and passing its output as an input to another [Lower transform](./operations/lower.md).
-If the inputs "Foo" and "Bar" were passed into the transforms, the ultimate output would be "foobar," concatenated and lower-cased.
+If the inputs `Foo` and `Bar` were passed into the transforms, the ultimate output would be `foobar`, concatenated and lower-cased.

 ![How Transforms Work 4](./img/how_transforms_work_4.png)